TalEliyahu/Awesome-AI-Security/Reports.md

 - [The General-Purpose AI Code of Practice – Safety & Security](https://www.linkedin.com/feed/update/urn:li:activity:7349138123362091009) — A voluntary EU framework designed to help providers of general-purpose AI models meet AI Act obligations on safety, transparency, and copyright.
 The Safety & Security chapter focuses on managing systemic risks in advanced models, outlining state-of-the-art practices for risk mitigation.
 Developed through a multi-stakeholder expert process, the code provides practical guidance and a path for legal compliance under Articles 53 and 55 of the AI Act.

+## June 2025

+- [Confidential AI Inference Systems](https://www.linkedin.com/feed/update/urn:li:activity:7341501922383695872) — Anthropic and Pattern Labs are exploring confidential inference—an approach for running AI models on sensitive data without exposing it to infrastructure operators or cloud providers.
+In a typical AI deployment, three parties are involved: the model owner, the user providing the data, and the cloud provider hosting the service.
+Without safeguards, each must trust the others with sensitive assets.
+Confidential inference eliminates this need by enforcing cryptographic boundaries—ensuring that neither the data nor the model is accessible outside the secure enclave, not even to the infrastructure host.

+- [AI Red-Team Playbook for Security Leaders](https://www.linkedin.com/feed/update/urn:li:activity:7339375352231710721) — Hacken, Blockchain Security & Compliance’s playbook offers a strategic framework for safeguarding LLM systems through lifecycle-based adversarial testing.
+It identifies emerging risks—prompt injections, jailbreaks, RAG exploits, and data poisoning—while emphasizing real-time mitigation and multidisciplinary collaboration.
+It integrates methodologies like PASTA and STRIDE, aligning AI security with enterprise risk governance.

+- [AI Security Market Report](https://www.linkedin.com/feed/update/urn:li:activity:7325564352156119040) — Security practitioners have been searching for a resource that clearly describes both what AI security challenges exist, and what solutions the market has provided.
+This report highlights the challenges and clearly states the maturity of various vendor offerings.

+- [Fundamentals of Secure AI Systems with Personal Data](https://www.linkedin.com/feed/update/urn:li:activity:7337637796007817216) — is a training for cybersecurity professionals, developers and deployers of AI systems on AI security & Personal Data Protection addressing the current AI needs and skill gaps.

+- [Security Risks in Artificial Intelligence for Finance](https://www.linkedin.com/feed/update/urn:li:activity:7341851628955758592) — Set of best practices intended for the Board and C-Level.

+- [Disrupting malicious uses of AI: June 2025](https://www.linkedin.com/feed/update/urn:li:activity:7336790322426912768) — OpenAI continues its work to detect and prevent the misuse of AI, including threats like social engineering, cyber espionage, scams, and covert influence operations.
+In the last three months, AI tools have helped teams uncover and disrupt malicious campaigns, aligned with a broader mission to ensure AI is used safely and democratically.

+- [Agentic AI Red Teaming Guide](https://www.linkedin.com/feed/update/urn:li:activity:7333874110684348417) — Agentic systems introduce new risks—autonomous reasoning, tool use, and multi-agent complexity—that traditional red teaming can’t fully address.
+This guide aims to fill that gap with practical, actionable steps.

+- [AI Data Security — Best Practices for Securing Data Used to Train & Operate AI Systems](https://www.linkedin.com/feed/update/urn:li:activity:7331359099193872387) — This guidance highlights the critical role of data security in ensuring the accuracy, integrity, and trustworthiness of AI outcomes.
+It outlines key risks that may arise from data security and integrity issues across all phases of the AI lifecycle, from development and testing to deployment and operation.